 Passable for mixed usage.
 The Sony WI-C200 have a passable sound profile that will be better suited for bass-heavy genres.
 Their fit isolates a bit of ambient noise, but won’t fare well in public transit, though it will block out work environment noise like ambient chatter or A/C system noise.
 They are a good option for sports thanks to their portable and breathable design.
 These headphones have about 15 hours of battery life, meaning they’ll be great to use at the office during a full work day.
 Unfortunately, their Bluetooth latency could be too high for some when watching video content or gaming.

-Decent for critical listening.
-While they have a decent audio profile, the WI-C200 in-ear fit might not be optimal for critical listeners.
+Decent for neutral listening.
+While they have a decent audio profile, the WI-C200 in-ear fit might not be optimal for neutral listeners.
 Their bass is quite powerful and a bit boomy while vocals and lead instruments can feel a bit nudged to the back of mix.
 Their treble is good, but a bit uneven in very high frequencies.
 Unfortunately, they don’t have a dedicated companion app with an EQ to customize their sound to your liking.